 How a Bearing Isolator Can Prevent Lubrication Contamination and Save Money

-Did you know that the No. 1 cause of industrial equipment failure is lubrication contamination?
+Did you know that lubrication contamination is the No. 1 cause of industrial equipment failure?
 When lubricants are kept clean and dry, they can offer years of wear protection.
-However, plants often struggle to achieve months or even weeks of service life between oil changes due to contamination ingress.
+However, due to contamination ingress, plants often struggle to achieve months or even weeks of service life between oil changes.

-According to a recent pumpsandsystems.com article by SEPCO’s David Brewer and Steve Hall, a well-designed and properly specified oil seal or bearing isolator solves this contamination problem, even in the toughest applications.
+According to a recent pumpsandsystems.com article by SEPCO’s David Brewer and Steve Hall, a well-designed and properly specified oil seal or bearing isolator solves this contamination problem, even in the most challenging applications.

 “All bearing isolators are not created equal.
 Making tweaks to the isolator’s design and selecting technology designed for the equipment type can improve overall performance,” the authors explained.